-15 Important Motorcycle Hand Signals For Group Rides
+15 Must-Know Motorcycle Hand Signals for Group Rides

-You must have seen many gestures and hand signals from motorcyclists.
+You must have seen many gestures and hand signals from motorcyclists in group rides.
 These hand signals have some meanings.

 Initially (I was a beginner), I noticed a fellow motorcyclist tapping his helmet, which I found funny.
 But, actually, that person was trying to convey that cops are ahead, and I was unaware of that.